andy-maier/python-garbagetracker/docs/background.rst

     >>> len(gc.get_referrers(obj))
     2                 # The dict object now in addition has its 'self' item as a referrer
     >>> gc.collect()
-    0                  # Still no new garbage objects collected
+    0                  # Still no new objects collected
     >>> del obj        # The dict object becomes unreachable ...
     >>> gc.collect()
     1                  # ... and was released by the next garbage collection run